abdulwaheed76/practices/README.md

 1. Time to estimate, with smartness, should be of balance (not too low to not have unclarity and not too high to not waste time).
 1. See [getting-things-done](#getting-things-done) for more information

+### Sample estimation
+Suppose you have to make a login page.
+How much time will it take?
+You answer might fall between 2 hours to 1 week.
+All depends on the joint mixture of requirements, your understandings, your skillset.
+Lets make a WBS and estimate
+1. 1 hour : BK: Backend datababase design
+1. 2 hours: BK: User authentacation (middleware and routes)
+1. 0.5 hour: SL: Frontend slicing
+1. 1 hour: JS: Javascript interactivity

+Ok, good. you go 4.5 hours of work.
+But
+1. How will the frontend page look like?
+      1. Will we use bootstrap, matarial ui, foundation or custom code?
+      1. Will we use sass? or plain css is fine?
+      1. Will we use javascript for animation or css?
+      1. Will we use html5 validation or Javascript based or react based validation?
+      1. Any library we will use?
+1. Which libs to use for JS
+      1. Will we use captcha?
+      1. Will we use 2 factor authentication
+      1. Will we use redux?
+1. What measures to take for backend
+      1. Libs?
+      1. Security precautions?
+      1. So on.

+#### Finalize understanding first
+This is just an example, there will and must be many other questions (assuming that the requirements were not clear enough.
+We have to make them clear then and provide WBS based estimates.
+If anything is missing, explore and ask.

+#### Nothing is missing but I don't know estimates.
+If this is the case, there can be the folowing or more reasons
+1. The task is not of your level and you need to learn before implmenting.
+1. You have not done enough effort to breakdown the WBS properly.
+1. None of above but the task is a bit new to you or you have not done this before OR things are of unclear or unpredictable nature.
+In this case (which is rare), make a POC (proof of concept). e.g you are not confident on an api integration.
+In this case, quickly make POSTMAP calls and check it.

+#### Your duty to clear up requirments
+It is your duty to clear up requirements and make up your understandings in such a way that the product owner or project manager does not says "Why you did this? where is that feature? this should have been done differently or this is missing".
+So clear up scope of responsibility before giving estimates and far before performing any development.

+#### Correct estimation
+1. 1 hour : BK: Backend datababase design
+      1. {hours} : {Item}
+      1. {hours} : {Item}
+      1. {hours} : {Item}
+1. 2 hours: BK: User authentacation (middleware and routes)
+      1. {hours} : {Item}
+      1. {hours} : {Item}
+            1. {hours} : {Item}
+            1. {hours} : {Item}
+      1. {hours} : {Item}
+1. 0.5 hour: SL: Frontend slicing
+      1. {hours} : {Item}
+      1. {hours} : {Item}
+1. 1 hour: JS: Javascript interactivity
+      1. {hours} : {Item}
+      1. {hours} : {Item}

 # You
 ## Who are our favourites?
 Top qualities?
 Weighed according to numbers below